 But did you know that men can also experience several far-from-ideal physical changes as they age?

 Although the causes of hot flashes in men and women are different, the sensation is one and the same.
 A hot flash can spring up on a person spur of the moment, without regard for circumstances or surroundings.
-In those ceaseless, sizzling seconds, the intense heat gushing through your face, neck, and upper body will make you feel like you're about to melt away, right before you break out into a cold, clammy sweat.
+In those seemingly eternal, sizzling seconds, the intense heat gushing through your face, neck, and upper body will make you feel like you're about to melt away, right before you break out into a cold, clammy sweat.

-This sense of severe discomfort can last anywhere between a few minutes to an hour, and can occur up to ten times per day.
+These unfortunate episodes can last anywhere between a few minutes to an hour, and can occur up to ten times per day.
 Hot flashes are often accompanied by other symptoms such as skin redness, heart palpitations, nausea, and anxiety.

 Thankfully, hot flashes in men are treatable, and there are a number of routes you can take to gain some relief.
 The course of treatment you start on all depends on the severity of your symptoms and your medical history.
 Here's a quick rundown of the types of treatments available and how each one works:

 Often, low levels of male hormones are not the only offender when it comes to hot flashes.
-Underlying health conditions, like diabetes, heart disease, high blood pressure, or obesity, paired with an unhealthy lifestyle can cause or exacerbate your symptoms, which is as good a reason as any to give any bad habits the boot.
+Underlying health conditions like diabetes, heart disease, high blood pressure, or obesity, paired with an unhealthy lifestyle can cause or exacerbate your symptoms, which is as good a reason as any to give any bad habits the boot.

 Hot flashes in men essentially boil down to one key thing: low testosterone.
-While the majority of men won't have to worry about hormone deficiency, for those that do, there are thankfully, several treatment options are available that can be tailored to suit your individual needs.
+While the majority of men won't have to worry about hormone deficiencies, for those that do, there are thankfully, several treatment options are available that can be tailored to suit your individual needs.
 Take a proactive stance on your health and wellbeing to help your body stave off future hot flash episodes.